New analysis challenges conventional wisdom about combining anonymity tools

 When Tor Alone May Be Sufficient

-In these cases, connecting directly to Tor and skipping the VPN simplifies your configuration and helps destigmatize Tor usage—which benefits the Tor network's overall security.
+In those situations, you're better off connecting straight to Tor and skipping the VPN altogether.
+It keeps things simple and actually helps make Tor usage seem more normal—which is great for the network's overall security.

 The Configuration That Actually Matters